TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

     1. Since we're using the `HtmlWebpackPlugin`, you will need to edit your `src/index.js` file to insert the `div#content` into the body; `HtmlWebpackPlugin` creates a new HTML page which will remove your `dist/index.html` file.

     1. Since we're all set up to write our code in multiple files, let's write this initial page-load function inside of its own module and then import and call it inside of `index.js`
+1. At this point, you should remove your `index.html` page as well from your local repo - the HTML page gets automatically crearted by `webpack` whenever it's run, so there's no need for you to even have it set up.

 1. Next, set up your restaurant site to use tabbed browsing to access the Contact and Menu pages.
 [Look at the behavior of this student solution](https://eckben.github.io/bearysBreakfastBar/) for visual inspiration.